Cambridge Addiction Treatment Resources

 Located in Middlesex County, Cambridge is a suburb of Boston that is home to the Massachusetts Institute of Technology and Harvard University.
 Though known as a quiet community, drug addiction is a rising problem in the city.
-More than 22% of those admitted to treatment facilities in Cambridge were under the age of 30, and nearly 30% had a high school diploma or college degree, which shows that substance use is a problem that can affect anyone.
+More than 22% of those admitted to treatment facilities in Cambridge in a 2017 report were under the age of 30, and nearly 30% had a high school diploma or college degree, which shows that substance use is a problem that can affect anyone.

 Both the New Freedom Academy and the Green Mountain Treatment Center offer support for those struggling with addiction and for those who need help for a loved one.